-Join Michele Vallisneri for an in-depth discussion in this video Comprehensions, part of Introduction to Data Analysis with Python.
+Join Michele Vallisneri for an in-depth discussion in this video Comprehensions, part of Python: Data Analysis.

 - In Python programming,…especially when you're dealing with data,…there are many cases where you want to iterate…over list or dict, perform an operation on every element,…and then collect all the results in a new list or dict.…You can certainly do that with a For Loop,…but Python offers a great feature, comprehensions,…that lets you write shorter and clearer code…that achieves the same effect.…In this movie, we're going to review…how to write loops as comprehensions,…how to apply them only to select items,…and how to do the same for lists and for dicts.…